MaximilianPi/Pichler-and-Hartig-Causal-ML/README.md

 X<sub>1</sub> has an effect on y.</figcaption>
 </figure>

+Dropout has an negative effect on the ability to separate collinear effects in NN (Fig. S4) while also LASSO and Ridge (as expected) affect negatively the ability to separate collinear effects (Fig. S4).

 ## Hyperparameter tuning

 We performed a hyperparameter search to check if and how hyperparameters